hybridadmin/docker-unbound/README.md

 ### DNSBL support

-By default, DNSBL support is added by generating a unbound_blacklist.conf and unbound_whitelist.conf in "/opt/unbound/etc/unbound" using the script [1.13.0/unbound_dnsbl.sh](1.13.0/unbound_dnsbl.sh).
+By default, DNSBL support is added by generating a unbound_blacklist.conf and unbound_whitelist.conf in "/opt/unbound/etc/unbound" using the script [unbound_dnsbl.sh](unbound_dnsbl.sh).
 These 2 files have been included in the unbound config file `/opt/unbound/etc/unbound/unbound.conf` using the "include:" option in the container as below.

 Example `unbound.conf`: